Skip to content

 • Minimum credit score of 600 for A-lender programs, with B-lender options available for scores of 550 and above

-• Down payment of at least 10% for stated income programs (CMHC insurable) or 20% for some alternative documentation programs
+• Down payment of at least 10% for stated income programs or 20% for some alternative documentation programs

-• Declared income must be reasonable and verifiable against industry norms for your profession, location, and years in business
+• Declared income must be reasonable and verifiable against industry norms for your profession and location

 How We Help